-Yes, we have been accredited since 1979.
-We are accredited with the Accrediting Commission International located in Beebe, Arkansas.
+Not any longer.
+From 1979 through 2010, we were accredited with the Accrediting Commission International.
 This agency is not recognized by the Federal Department of Education so it is not considered regional accreditation.
 They deal only with colleges like us that are strictly religious in nature, and therefore do not fit under regional accreditation.
-We do not offer any secular courses or programs, and we do not intend to change our curriculum to add them.